Skip Ribbon Commands

 Organ Donation

-The Human Organ Transplant Act (HOTA) allows for the kidneys, heart, liver and corneas to be removed in the event of death from any cause for the purpose of transplantation.
-The HOTA applies to ALL Singapore Citizens and Permanent Residents 21 years old and above, who are of sound mind, unless they have opted out.
+The Human Organ Transplant Act (HOTA) allows for the kidneys, heart, liver and corneas to be removed in the event of death from any cause, for the purpose of transplantation.
+The HOTA applies to ALL Singapore Citizens and Permanent Residents who are 21 years old and above and of sound mind - unless they have opted out.

-The Medical (Therapy, Education and Research) Act (MTERA) is, on the other hand, an opt-in scheme, where people who are not covered under HOTA, as well as people who wish to pledge any organ / tissue not covered by HOTA, can pledge their organs or any other body parts for the purposes of transplant, education or research after they pass away.
+On the other hand, the Medical (Therapy, Education and Research) Act (MTERA) is an opt-in scheme, where people who are not covered under HOTA, as well as people who wish to pledge any organ/tissue not covered by HOTA, can pledge their organs or any other body parts for the purposes of transplant, education or research after they have passed away.

 For more information on HOTA, MTERA and living-donor organ transplantation in Singapore, please refer to the Ministry of Health’s “Live On” website, at www.liveon.sg.